 Imagine this scene.
 You have just purchased a new Cadillac limousine, and you are showing it to a group of your friends.
-You explain to them how the metal was molded into fenders, bumpers, tailpipes, etc. You point out the slick chrome trim, along with the wheels of a combination of rubber and steel belts.
+You explain to them how the metal was molded into fenders, bumpers, tailpipes, etc. You point out the slick chrome trim, along with the wheels of a combination of rubber and steel beks.
 You open the door and show your friends the beautifully sculptured interior carpet, Corinthian leather, and teak-paneled doors.
-There is a digital clock, windows that go up and down at the touch of a button, emergency blinkers, rear window defroster and a host of other conveniences.
-One of your friends remarks to you what a beautiful car Colorectal Cancer Screening Tests Can Save Lives.
+There is a digital clock, windows that go up and down at the touch the 114 class was junior Alison olorectal cancer (cancer of the colon or rectum) is the second-leading cancer killer in the U.S. Screening tests can detect colorectal polyps, which are small growths that may become cancer early if not removed.
+Screening tests also can find colorectal cancer early, when there may not be any symtoms and when treatment canbe most effective.

+Colorectal Cancer Screening Tests Can Save Lives.